gentoosiast/nodejs2023Q2-service/README.md

 # Home Library Service

-RS School NodeJS 2023 Q2 - Weeks 6-8 Task
+RS School NodeJS 2023 Q2 - Weeks 6-9 Task

-Dockerized REST API with Prisma ORM & PostgreSQL database with Live-Reload support for files in `src/` folder
+Dockerized REST API with Prisma ORM & PostgreSQL database with Live-Reload support for files in `src/` folder, with JWT authentication, and with custom logger

 `Users` can create, read, update, delete data about `Artists`, `Tracks` and `Albums`, add them to `Favorites` in their own Home Library!